UCP’s NEW Remote Support Monitoring Services help people with disabilities access independent living.

 Our Remote Support Program begins with a formal evaluation.
 Then our AT specialists make recommendations for the right AT tools and monitoring technology to meet specific needs for independent, residential living.
 That is followed by training and installation to maximize the right for people with disabilities to live a more fulfilling and inclusive life.

-- Must be referred to UCP by the Department of Developmental Services (DDS) area office for funding
+- Must be referred to UCP by the Department of Developmental Services (DDS) area office or by the Massachusetts Rehabilitation Commission (MRC) area office for funding